 Laforge hasn't always been considered an upstanding citizen.
 By his own admission, he spent half his life dealing drugs, and court records show he was convicted of trafficking, possession of a controlled substance, mischief, and breach of probation.

 He says he quit selling drugs five years ago to work in construction.
-While picking up his nephew and niece from school last year, he heard a radio report about a sex offender who'd been released after one month in prison.
+While picking up his nephew and niece from school earlier this year, he heard a radio report about a sex offender who'd been released after one month in prison.
 The story angered him.

 "We googled how to deal with pedophiles, and Creep Catchers came up," he says.
 He connected with the group and launched his own chapter in Surrey.